aiven/aiven-docs/docs/products/postgresql/howto/optimize-pg-slow-queries.md

 [connection pooling](/docs/products/postgresql/concepts/pg-connection-pooling),
 based on [PgBouncer](https://www.pgbouncer.org), to handle an increase in database connections.
-You can add and configure the connection pooling for your service in the **Pools** view in [Aiven Console](https://console.aiven.io/).
+You can add and configure the connection pooling for your service in the <ConsoleLabel name="pools"/> view in [Aiven Console](https://console.aiven.io/).

 ### Move read-only queries to standby nodes

-If your Aiven for PostgreSQL® service is running a *Business* or *Premium* plan, you have one or more standby nodes available in a high availability setup in the same cloud region.
+If your Aiven for PostgreSQL® service is running a Business or Premium plan, you have one or more standby nodes available in a high availability setup in the same cloud region.

 To reduce the effect of slow queries on the primary node, you can